 Please note that these prices include a one-way flight to the specified destinations and entitles you to the private use of a helicopter.

-Please note that these prices include a return flight to and from the specified destinations and entitles you to the private use of a helicopter.
+Please note that these prices include two hours waiting on ground time and the return flight.
+It entitles you to the private use of a helicopter.

 Terms and conditions apply.
 Please visit our rates page for more information.
 All flight times are approximate and subject to prevailing weather conditions.